arun993/nexus_prover/README.md

 1. You need an Ubuntu VPS or Wsl (I recommand VPS)
 2. There is no min. system requiremet but i recommand 4GB RAM and 4 cores CPU min.
 (The higher your speces the more points you will get per second)
 3. Extract your Nexus Prover ID
+4. You can add Nexus Testnet uusing this link : https://hub.nexus.xyz/

 ### 👉Open your terminal and follow these steps :
 1. Install Screen